seccanj/generate-subtitle-llm/README.md

 ```

 ## Delete AI models previously downloaded from Hugginface to local cache
-Interactive selection of the models to delete:
+This command allows for an interactive selection of the models to be deleted:

 ```
 huggingface-cli delete-cache